Ean244/ReRedox-Acrylic-Casing/README.md

-# ReRedox-Acrylic-Casing
+# Terminal-Acrylic-Casing

-This is a sandwich case designed for the [ReRedox Keyboard](https://github.com/Ean244/ReRedox)
+This is a sandwich case designed for the [Terminal Keyboard](https://github.com/Ean244/Terminal)

 Materials and tools required